zowens/crc32c/README.md

     * All stable versions of Rust
     * If SSE 4.2 is enabled at compile time, it will only build the SSE implementation.
 Otherwise, the `cpuid` is used to find the best implementation at runtime.
 1. **aarch64** with [crc feature](https://developer.arm.com/documentation/dui0801/g/A32-and-T32-Instructions/CRC32C)
-    * Only available on nightly (enabled by default without feature)
+    * Only available on rust version >= 1.80.0 or nightly

 All other processors utilize a software fallback.